-Natural and anthropogenic influences on regional sea level changes:
+Natural and anthropogenic sea level changes:

 THE OCEANS ARE A MAJOR COMPONENT OF THE CLIMATE SYSTEM.
 WITH OVER 93% OF THE HEAT TRAPPED BY GREENHOUSE GASES BEING STORED IN THE OCEANS, GLOBAL WARMING IS REALLY OCEAN WARMING.
 CLIMATE-CHANGE INDUCED OCEAN WARMING AND SEA-LEVEL RISE IS EXPECTED TO IMPACT A LARGE PART OF THE GLOBAL POPULATION AS MILLIONS OF PEOPLE LIVE WITHIN 1 METER (ABOUT 3 FEET) OF MEAN SEA LEVEL.
 AS THE OCEANS CONTINUE TO WARM, THERE IS AN URGENT NEED FOR NEW KINDS OF ASSESSMENT TOOLS AND SCIENTIFIC KNOWLEDGE ABOUT TIPPING POINTS AND FEEDBACK MECHANISMS WITHIN THE CLIMATE SYSTEM.